adrielklein/poker-leaderboard/README.md

 ---

 ## Overview
 The apps purpose is to display a list of poker players along with their country of origin and tournament winnings.
 Users may add, remove, or modify players.
+Please take a look at the repository's website to play with the app.

 ---
 ## How to run locally